-and committed student audience in conjunction with our missions in order to provide a real world application to the students and broaden A self-funded team of volunteers, each with essential expertise (history, aviation, diving, navigation), who are dedicated to locating and assisting with identifying American prisoners of war and missing in action from World War Two within the Palau Islands.
+and committed student audience in conjunction with our missions in order to provide a real world application to the students and broaden A team of volunteers, each with essential expertise (history, aviation, diving, navigation), who are dedicated to locating and assisting with identifying American prisoners of war and missing in action from World War Two in Western Pacific Islands.
 This effort is done through appropriate national authorities.